VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 Most modern systems use 2 or 3 memory channels, to simplify a bit, it makes it so two sticks of ram can have their speed be used in parallel.
 Think about it like a parking lot, if you have a total of 4 parking lots you could, theoretically, hook them all up in a straight line with one entrance/exit shared among them.
 This would be pretty stupid though, as it would severely bottleneck traffic going though.
 Instead you may want to add a separate entrance and exit for each, but that quickly becomes expensive.
 Instead, most systems use a mix of the two, connecting a pair of sticks together, allowing for added capacity, but allowing for multiple pairs to be inserted independently.
 A lot of people don't fully fill all the available memory slots on their motherboard though, so instead of having 4 lots with 2 entrances you should be able to have 2 and 2, unless you mistakingly put the sticks in wrong, leaving one 'entrance' closed entirely while the other now has a ton of capacity.
 On my motherboard these 'lots' are labeled A1, A2, B1, and B2.
 Looking above you can see the stick we're looking at here is the A1 lot.
 It's because of this that you should ideally have a multiple of as many sticks of ram as you do memory channels.
 For example, if you have a two channel motherboard and CPU then you want either 2, 4, or 8 sticks of ram.
 Most motherboards top out at 4 sticks though, with 2 channel and 2 sticks being the most common configuration.

 Next, I want to look at the line that says 'Type Detail: Synchronous Unbuffered (Unregistered)' this is referencing another type of ram, which is buffered and error correcting (ECC) memory.
-This type of ram is almost strictly used in servers and is special because there's actually an extra physical memory die on the card.
-If you look above you'll notice each stick has sets of 8 black memory dies.
-ECC memory actually has 9 dies.
-The reason there are normally 8 dies is simple- there's 8 bits in a byte.
-Servers don't work on some magic 9-bit in a byte system, instead, this extra bit per byte is used to ensure the data hasn't been corrupted.
-The math behind this can get complicated and weird, but for now let's just go with it.
-Buffered memory is basically just adding an extra 'buffer' between the read/write and again, it's a server thing.
+I'll come back to this.

-Finally I want to point out the voltage.
+I also want to point out the voltage.
 Much like a CPU the voltage a Ram module runs at is important, and needs to be kept very stable.
 However, it may need bumped up if the RAM is running at a particularly high speed or if it's set higher than factory (overclocked).

 Some RAM actually includes a special memory profile, often called XMPP, which can be applied in the BIOS/UEFI settings to make sure you're getting the absolute best performance out of you RAM before manual overclocking.
 This may actually overclock your CPU a bit as well as a bit of a side effect.